 The workshop focused on how to think in ways that draw on mathematical concepts to create computational procedures that can be expressed as computer programs.

-We invited participants to learn the basics of working with Processing and introduced a selection of types of algorithms.
-We used the Processing programming language because it is well-suited to the kinds of projects and tasks which are of interest to design and communication.
+We invited participants to learn the basics of working with Processing software and then introduced a selection of types of algorithms.
+We used Processing, a programming language based on Java.
+This allows its users to code within the context of visual arts so is well-suited to the kinds of projects and tasks which are of interest to design and communication.

-The main part of the workshop involved a programming project to design and develop a program that applied algorithmic ideas to an aspect of design of participants’ own choosing and interest.
+The main focus of the workshop involved a programming project to design and develop a program that applied algorithmic ideas to an aspect of design of participants’ own choosing and interest.

-Dynamic processing sketch inspired by Bridget Riley’s 1960s op art, By Phillip Kent
+Top: Dynamic Processing sketch by Phillip Kent, inspired by Bridget Riley’s 1960s op art